skarrmann/horizon/README.md

 ## KiCad Project Notes

-The bottom and top plates are automatically generated via a custom KiCad 5 plugin [Horizon Board Producer](kicad-plugins/horizon-board-producer-plugin.py).
+The bottom and top plates are generated via a custom KiCad 5 plugin [Horizon Board Producer](kicad-plugins/horizon-board-producer-plugin.py).

 For the plugin to generate these plate boards, the PCB and its footprints use the following layer convention:
 * Layer `F.Adhes` denotes edge cuts for the top plate.